coderofsalvation/timetrack.bash/README.md

 ## Sweet!
 What else?

-Optionally you can manually add entries to the csv, for example a git- or svn-hook could call this:
+Optionally you can manually add entries to the csv:

     timetrack add '"deploying project","deployment","project foo",""'

+For this could be done from withing a git- or svn-hook.

 ## Great! and now what?

-So you can import it into gnumeric or excel as a csv:
+You can import it into gnumeric or excel as a csv and impress your manager:

     $ cat ~/.timetrack-*.conf /tmp/allinone.csv